 Some states permit a dissolved business to use its remaining company assets for ongoing operations if they're not connected to the dissolved business.

 This is called "substantially liquidating."
 A court-appointed receiver or trustee may be appointed by the court to oversee the collection of debts and termination of ongoing relationships during the dissolution process.

-In most cases of dissolution, a company's remaining assets are distributed to its shareholders or members after they have paid off outstanding debts from the proceeds of liquidation.
+In most cases of dissolution, a company's remaining assets are distributed to its shareholders or members after paying off outstanding debts from the liquidation proceeds.